February 3, 2021

 The Admiral at the Lake residents Bill Hinchliff and Joyce Dugan would answer, “Absolutely not!”

 Bill’s lived in the Chicago area all his life, barring time spent in the Air Force, college, and grad school.
 While serving as a teacher, he became intrigued by the city’s history and architecture, which led him to become a Chicago tour guide.

 Joyce, a longtime Chicago resident, proudly claims Uptown as her former neighborhood.
 A former city worker who has also worked in

 Best Chicago neighborhoods for older adults

-In no particular order, Bill mentions Edgewater/Andersonville, the Loop, South Loop, Near North, Lincoln Park, and Hyde Park as the best neighborhoods for older adults.
+In no particular order, Bill mentions Edgewater/Andersonville, the Loop, South Loop, Near North, Lincoln Park, and Hyde Park as the best neighborhoods for older adults in Chicago.